 - Moths: These are polyphyletic groups of insects that consist of every member of the order Lepidoptera that are not butterflies.
 Moths make up the vast majority of that order.
 Study shows that out of the 160,000 species that existed a while ago, only 68% of that exists today.
 The decrease can be attributed to climate change and other human activities.

 - Beetles: Perhaps, beetles are the most common type of insects.
 They can be confused with other types of insects, especially bugs.
 The population of beetles has tremendously reduced over the last thirty years.
 The reduction can be attributed to the use of highly effective insecticides on beetles.
 Climate change has also impacted their lifespan.

 - Dragonflies: These are insects belonging to the order Odonata.
-Adult dragonflies have a signature large, multifaceted eyes, transparent wings, colored patches and an elongated body.
+Adult dragonflies have a signature large, multifaceted eyes, transparent wings, coloured patches and an elongated body.
 The population of dragonflies has reduced significantly.
 This is attributed to the use of insecticides and changes in climate.